Parent Involvement Plan 22-23

 Warren County Schools has established a district wide family engagement committee comprised of family representatives from each Title I school.
 The Parent Advisory Committee will provide advice on all matters related to family engagement in Title I – Part A programs.
 Community leaders and business partners will be invited to also serve on this committee.
 The district will encourage collaboration and participation with community partners by posting the minutes on the district website.

 Warren County Schools will host each spring Pre K and Kindergarten Screening days.
 Incoming students in grades Pre K and Kindergarten will complete the screening process during that day and parents will receive information about school and additional information that is needed to prepare their student for the upcoming school year.

 Building Capacity Of School Staff:

 To ensure that information related to district, school, parent programs, and activities is available to all parents, each Title I school is required to send home and post online information for parents and family members in an understandable language and uniform format.
 At the beginning of the year, school staff will be trained on parent notifications and resources to be sent home in parent’s native language where applicable, and providing interpreters at parent events.
 Information posted on the district website will be translated to the extent practicable.
-The district will also utilize school phone call systems, district and school websites, local news media, and other school message systems to post information for parents.
+The district will also utilize school messenger systems, district and school websites, local news media, social media sites, and other school message systems to post information for parents.